Who doesn’t want to maximize their profits and increase sales?

 4. Personalize user experience

-Personalization is at the heart of ecommerce success.
 By offering customers a personalized shopping experience, you can significantly increase customer satisfaction and boost your profits.

-Upselling and cross-selling are great techniques to offer customers additional products or services that can complement or even enhance their original purchase.
+Upselling and cross-selling are great personalization techniques to offer customers additional products or services that can complement or even enhance their original purchase.

 Research shows that 68% of online shops’ income is a result of recommending related products with the language “visitors who viewed this product also viewed.”
 This clearly demonstrates how important product recommendations can be for an ecommerce business.